 - Proximity Reader

-This is the most commonly used for attendance tracking method even before the age of technology.
+This is the most commonly used attendance tracking method, even before the age of technology.
 It is a method of recording the employee’s incoming and outgoing time in a Register or in an MS-Excel or in Book etc.

 Now, as we have adapted to an automated solution, this method has been outdated.
 The complexities and requirements are increasing day by day.
 Manual recording of employee’s incoming and outgoing timing is no longer a simple solution.